RoutedDart/ormed/.site/docs/models/scopes.md

 # Model Scopes

 Scopes let you package reusable query constraints on a model.
-They are **static methods** annotated with `@OrmScope`, and the generator creates typed helpers on `Query<Model>` so you can call them fluently.
+They are **static methods** annotated with `@OrmScope`, and the generator creates typed helpers on `Query<$Model>` so you can call them fluently.

 ## Defining scopes